skillrepos/k8s-dev-v2/codespace-labs.md

 **Lab 6:  Templating with Helm**
 **Purpose: In this lab, you’ll get to see how we can change hard-coded values into templates, override values, and upgrade releases through Helm.**

 1. Take a look at the deployment template in the roar-helm directory and notice what the "image" value is set to.
+In the file explorer to the left, select the file [**helm/charts/roar-db/templates/deployment.yaml**](./helm/charts/roar-db/templates/deployment.yaml)

 ```
-cd ~/k8s-dev/helm/roar-web
+cd ../helm/roar-web

 grep image charts/roar-db/templates/deployment.yaml
 ```

 Notice that the value for image is hardcoded to "quay.io/techupskills/roar-db:v2".

 3. We are going to change this to use the Helm templating facility.
 This means we'll change this value in the deployment.yaml file to have "placeholders".
 And we will put the default values we want to have in the values.yaml file.
 You can choose to edit the deployment file with the "gedit" editor if running in the VM or use another editor if not running in the VM.
 Or you can use the "meld" tool if running in the VM (or a different merge tool if not running in the VM) to add the differences from a file that already has them.
 If using the meld tool, select the right arrow to add the changes from the second file into the deployment.yaml file.
 Then save the changes.
+In the file explorer to the left, select the file [**helm/charts/roar-db/templates/deployment.yaml**](./helm/charts/roar-db/templates/deployment.yaml)

 Either do: